-Then I moved to Port Olry in the house of my friend Sylvain.
-The atmosphere is very different, the village is bigger, people can speak french.
-One thing is exactly the same, the kids.
-It seems that Vanuatu is the country of children.
-Wherever you go, you meet dozens if not hundreds of them.
-Some are scared of you, some run and jump on you.
+Then I moved to Port Olry into the house of my friend Sylvain.
+The atmosphere is very different, the village is bigger, people can speak French.
+One thing is the same, the children.
+Vanuatu is the country of children.
+Wherever you go, you meet dozens, if not hundreds of them.
+Some are scared of you, others run towards and jump on you.
 Vanuatu is like these kids, full of life and joy but sometimes distant.
-Of course, it’s not all beautiful, the human contact can be rough, especially against kids an women.
-I haven’t seen anything of this kind but with what I read the situation of domestic violence is really present in the country.
-But, here is an overview of happiness in Vanuatu, and more precisely Santo Island.
+Of course, it’s not all beautiful, The human contact can be rough, especially for children and women.
+I haven’t seen anything of this, but I read and heard that there is a lot of domestic violence present in the country.
+Anyway, here is an overview of my days in Vanuatu, and more precisely on Santo Island.